growcc/SeedIt/README.md

 # SeedIt

 **Overview**
 - This was my 15th Hackathon.
-This is my most accomplished hackathon project.
+Amongst my previous hacks, I am most fond of the solution this app presents.
 - I worked on integrating a payment server with Stripe API with callbacks to our our iOS device.
 - [My Linkedin Post Which Blew Up](https://www.linkedin.com/feed/update/urn:li:activity:6642929462742777856/)